sghai775/Customer_Data_API/README.md

 # Customer_Data_API
-Backend of a customer management serivce for businesses, built using the Java Spring Boot framework and PostgreSQL services.
+Backend of a customer management service for businesses, built using the Java Spring Boot framework and PostgreSQL services.

 Customer are represented as objects with data fields, and have unique IDs and personal information (name, email address, phone number, and ZIP code) as well as a "Premium Member/Subscriber" indicator for general business needs.